Large rainbow matchings in edge-colored graphs

-Since the number of colors in Theorem \ref{th1} can be arbitrarily large, simple union bounds often do not work (e.g., to control the number of edges in every color class).
-Thus, we need the Lov\'asz local lemma to prove this result.
-We next mention the symmetric version of the standard local lemma.
+Since the number of vertices and colors in $G$ in \Cref{th1} may be arbitrarily large, simple union bounds are often insufficient to control certain global parameters in the analysis of our randomized algorithm.
+Accordingly, we use the following version of the standard local lemma in our proof.